JeffDeCola/my-cheat-sheets/software/development/languages/latex-math-mode-cheat-sheet/README.md

 other programs having write access to my repo.
 I feel like I loose control.

-Here is an illustration on how it works,
+Here is an illustration on how readme2tex works,

 ![IMAGE - readme2tex-latex-math-mode-github - IMAGE](../../../../docs/pics/readme2tex-latex-math-mode-github.jpg)

 ## COMMON LaTeX MATH EQUATIONS

-For brevity dollar sign delimiters are not shown.
+For brevity, the dollar sign delimiters are not shown.

-You can use,
+As a reminder you can use,

 * [KaTeX Supported Functions](https://katex.org/docs/supported.html)
 * [KaTeX Support Symbols](https://katex.org/docs/support_table.html)